Illustration showing an overweight man cutting fat and revealing his muscle underneath.

 How Many Calories to Eat While Cutting

-You don’t actually need to know your calorie intake to cut.
-Just like with bulking, the best way to get into a consistent calorie deficit is to eat similar meals at similar times every day, adjusting your intake as needed.
+You don’t need to know your calorie intake to cut.
+A simple way to get into a consistent calorie deficit is to eat similar meals at similar times every day, eating a little bit less whenever your weight loss stalls.
 When you eat a consistent diet, it’s easy to eat a similar number of calories every day, and it’s easy to remove some of those calories when you stop losing weight.
 A steady meal schedule is also ideal for your appetite and digestive system.
 This is the approach I use.

 Another great way to cut is to track your calories.
 I’ve tracked my calories in the past, and I’m thankful that I did.
 I learned a lot about the energy content of the foods I tend to eat, and I still benefit from that knowledge now, nearly ten years later.